 Take a look at Violet’s blog if you want to know about:

 - Example projects

-Jessie Learns to Code - Dev Bootcamp Wondering how Dev Bootcamp started out?
+Jessie Learns to Code - Dev Bootcamp As of December 8, 2017, Dev Bootcamp will no longer be operating, but wondering how Dev Bootcamp started out?
 As one of Dev Bootcamp’s first graduates, Jessie offers coveted insight into Dev Bootcamp’s unique blend of hard and soft skills that make it so popular.
 Follow her journey as she pair programs, meets with her mentor and writes code.
 Jessie’s now had several years of steady experience as a developer, but you can still view her blog on tumblr or Wordpress.